rreidmcg/the-guild-fitness-app/replit.md

 - **Activity Tracking**: Workouts, battles, and streak freezes count as activity to prevent atrophy
 - **New User Protection**: 7-day immunity period for new players to learn the system
 - **Streak Freeze Integration**: Existing streak freezes can be used to prevent atrophy
+- **Auto Streak Freeze**: Automatically applies streak freeze at 12:00 AM local time if player has freezes and didn't meet daily requirements
 - **Real-time Warnings**: UI components alert players when they're at risk of stat loss

 ### Authentication & User Management